FoodReference.com Logo

 In 1871 Thomas Adams patented chicle gum, with sugar and sassafras flavoring.
 It had the right chewing properties with no harsh taste or texture, and it caught on quickly with the American public.
 This was soon followed (by other companies) with peppermint flavored gum in 1885, Chiclets (gum with a hard sugar coating) in 1900, Juicy Fruit and Spearmint flavors in 1893, and finally bubble gum in 1928.

-The popularity of chewing gum was both helped by, and helped spawn the development of the vending machine.
-The first vending machines were used to sell chewing gum in the New York Subways.
+The popularity of chewing gum was both helped by, and helped spawn the developement of the vending machine.
+In 1888 the first vending machines in the U.S. were used to sell chewing gum in the New York Subways.

 W.F.
 Semple of Mount Vernon, Ohio, recived a patent for chewing gum in 1869.